weather365

 Crews have made progress on the west, north, and east flanks while focusing on protecting homes and infrastructure to the south.

-The wildfire has forced highway closures, disrupted ranching operations, and led to livestock evacuations.
+The wildfire has caused highway closures, affected ranching operations, and required livestock evacuations.

-Injuries include a motorist hospitalized with burns after escaping his vehicle as flames overtook it, and two contracted fire crew members hurt in an ATV accident.
+Reported injuries include one motorist who was hospitalized and two contracted fire crew members involved in an ATV accident.

 Fire officials are bracing for worsening conditions as a warming, drying weather pattern is expected to persist through the weekend, with temperatures reaching 90–100°F by Thursday and Friday.